-I find that using these decimal Math worksheets make teaching about decimals easy.
+These free fractions to percents to decimal worksheets make teaching about decimals easy.

-These offer copywork of the most common fraction to percent to decimal conversions that most of us have memorized or know at a glance.
-They give children a real head start when they realize that 1/4 = .25 = .250 as they are all of the same proportion.
+These basic sheets offer copywork of the most common fraction to percent to decimal conversions that most of us have memorized or know at a glance.
+They're perfect for beginner 2nd and 3rd grade mental math.

-Great when you want to teach the relation between division and percents, money, and even science.
+Use these sheets when you want to teach the simple relation between division and percents, money, and even science.
 This download has four pages that you can print from screen or download to your own files.
-See more below.